Prenatal cocaine exposure: Physical outcomes

 Slowed growth is well documented in fetuses, but it is not as clear whether older children remain smaller or catch up to their peers.
 Some studies show that growth remains slowed for as many as ten years.
 PCE may also interfere with the way the motor system matures.
 Motor effects that have been documented include poorer reflexes and quality of movement in infants.
-PCE may have an effect on the neuroendocrine system, but more study is needed to determine whether it does and what the effects are.
+PCE may affect the neuroendocrine system, but more study is needed to determine whether it does and what the effects are.

-A review of the literature reported that cocaine use causes congenital defects between 15 and 20% of the time; however another large-scale study found no difference in rates of birth anomalies in PCE and non-PCE infants.
+A review of the literature reported that cocaine use causes congenital defects between 15 and 20% of the time; however, another large-scale study found no difference in rates of birth anomalies in PCE and non-PCE infants.
 It has been suggested that some birth defects could be due to cocaine's disruption of blood vessel growth.

-Most PCE-related congenital defects are found in the brain, heart, genitourinary tract, arms and legs.
+Most PCE-related congenital defects are found in the brain, heart, genitourinary tract, arms, and legs.

-Cocaine use by pregnant mothers may directly or indirectly contribute to defects in the formation of the circulatory system and is associated with abnormalities in development of the aorta.
+Cocaine use by pregnant mothers may directly or indirectly contribute to defects in the formation of the circulatory system and is associated with abnormalities in the development of the aorta.
 Heart malformations can include a missing ventricle and defects with the septum of the heart, and can result in potentially deadly congestive heart failure.
 Genital malformations occur at a higher-than-normal rate with PCE.